If you manage to get outdoors often enough, that will certainly help with keeping fit.

 Tracking how many calories you’ve burnt

-By providing your age, sex, height, and weight, it can calculate how many calories you’ve used.
-Again, with a daily goal (you seeing the theme yet?).
+It can calculate how many calories you’ve used by providing your age, sex, height, and weight.
+Again, with a daily goal (you see the theme yet?).

 Tracking how active you’ve been

 It records the total daily number of ‘active minutes’.
 You should be consistently active for many minutes each day to be healthy.
 There’s a goal for this too.